There’s no need to stop hiking in the winter just because there’s snow on the trail. If you’re looking to spend more time outdoors, try snowshoeing!

-Most places charge about $5 per rental.
+Most places charge about $5 per rental of snowshoes.
 Some may be for the whole day, and some by the hour.
 Check before you go!

-9. Medved Running and Walking Outfitters We received an email from fellow daytripper, Elizabeth, with an additional recommendation: “You can rent snowshoes for the day from Medved Running and Walking Outfitters in Pittsford Colony plaza.
-They also have a winter snowshoe / running group.”
-From their website, “Our rental fee is $15 per day and the first two days can be used toward the purchase of a pair of snowshoes (if made within 30 days of the rental return).”
+From their website, “Our rental fee is $20 per day and the first two days can be used toward the purchase of a pair of snowshoes (if made within 30 days of the rental return).”
 Sounds like a great idea if you are thinking about buying your own.

 Already have your own snowshoes?

 There are hundreds of places around Rochester to take them!
 A bit of inspiration from the NYS DEC:

 “Don’t let snow keep you off New York State’s thousands of trails this winter.
 Grab a pair of cross-country skis or snowshoes and enjoy your favorite trails all winter long.

 “The solitude and all engulfing silence of the wilderness in winter await.
 Many trails are actually easier to traverse in winter as the rocks, roots, and mud are covered over with nothing but smooth, deep snow.

 “You can go to areas otherwise not accessible in summer due to wet conditions and take short cuts across frozen lakes.
 You may be surprised that a day of exercise and exploring nature in winter could be so much fun!”